-How does someone become a dedicated book reader, or as I like to call it, a professional unpaid book reader/reviewer?
+Tub How does someone become a dedicated book reader, or as I like to call it, a professional unpaid book reader/reviewer?
 It’s not genetics.
 I have a twin brother, and he hasn’t picked up a book unless you count old gun magazines (he’s a former cop) for years.
 I’ll leave this question to scientists.

 I am grateful to live in a time where books and booksellers are revered.
-Where readers have the choices of independent bookstores (shout out to Parnassus Books and E. Shaver Booksellers), coffee shops, book shops, resale bookstores, audiobooks, and most importantly, the worldly “holy of holies” which is also known as “The Public Library” like my beloved Orange County Library in Orlando (@ocls).
-To this day, I look forward to re-reading a solid and beloved book.
+Where readers have the choices of independent bookstores (shout out to Parnassus Books and E. Shaver Booksellers), coffee shops, book shops, resale bookstores, audiobooks, and most importantly, the worldly “holy of holies,” which is also known as “The Public Library” like my beloved Orange County Library in Orlando (@ocls).
+To this day, I look forward to re-reading a solid and precious book.
 You would be surprised at what I chose.
 Here’s looking at those Dog Stars through the eyes of Matt Haig. #genius

 But I’m not a collector.
 I do not have dusty books sitting idly on my bookshelves.
 I keep a precious few because I chose to pass them on, determined to convince non-readers to catch the addiction.
 My books are sent by mail, passed lovingly to friends over lunch, or put in my Little Free Library.
 My novels soar and go forth to spread joy.

 In closing, what can compare to opening a new book?
 The feel of the paper, the font choice, the SMELL of the new virgin book page, and a glorious cover combine to create a unique feeling that transports the reader to another time and space.
 Who wouldn’t want this life?
-It's immortal.
+It's darn near immortal.